 Several auto insurance companies offer a discount if certain approved courses are taken in the hopes that drivers will retain what is learned.
 Fewer accidents equal fewer claims, which makes insurance companies happy — and your car insurance rates are low.

 Some states allow you to take a traffic school to remove points from your license or even keep a violation and points from going on your license in the first place.
 Keeping an offense off your record won’t result in a discount, but it can keep your insurance policy from being surcharged.
 Also, it can save you from losing a discount.

 A good driver discount may be taken away by your car insurance company once it seems your clean driving record has been updated with a conviction for a moving violation.
 A good driver discount varies but averages around 20 percent.

 Typically, one cannot go to traffic school for both a ticket or points removal and an insurance discount.
 If you take the course expecting both, you may be disappointed.

 Of course, there are exceptions.
 New York is one.
 Their point and insurance reduction program lets you reduce as many as four points on your driving record and receive a minimum 10 percent discount on your liability and collision premiums for three years.

-By doing your due diligence in advance of taking traffic school, you’ll know if the cost of the course (remember it needs to be an approved one) is worth what you’ll receive in return — and won’t feel scammed.
+By doing your due diligence in advance of taking traffic school, you’ll know if the course cost (remember it needs to be approved) is worth what you’ll receive in return — and you won’t feel scammed.